sergioschena/cdm-to-delta/README.md

   - `entities`: list of `CdmEntity` to ingest.
   - `mode`: the copy mode, either append, upsert, or full.
   - `update_log`: a flag indicating whether to write to the log table.
 It defaults to `True` on the multi-entity copy, while it is `False` for the single entity.
-  - `enrich_with_string_map`: a flag indicating whether to add description translations, fetched by the `StringMapReaderJob` to the dataset.
+  - `enrich_with_option_map`: a flag indicating whether to add description translations, fetched by the `OptionMapReaderJob` to the dataset.

 * `persist_log_entries`:
 This methods appends the log entries of the current copy process to the log table.